For several months I’ve been treying to find my way to embedded Linux programming.

 with patches on top of every branch.
 This repository aims to aggregate all

-patches required for Raspberry Pi support in upstream kernel.
+patches required for Raspberry Pi support in the upstream kernel.

 bcm2835_defconfig with device tree support.
 We want to introduce every